 Kosovo is one of the youngest countries globally that gained independence from Serbia a few years ago.
 In the upcoming years, they were able to create their very own law enforcement forces.
 As the spike of their security system, they have created a ROSU.

 Today, most police in Kosovo are employed as patrol officers.
-However, there is a part of the police forces that have specialized in investigative and specialized units.
+However, a part of the police force has specialized in investigative and specialized units.
 They are divided into six regions, including organized crime, the forensic unit, and others.

 In addition to these specialized units, each region has its own Regional Operational Support Unit (ROSU).
-They are representing some ordinary SWAT units.
+They represent some standard SWAT units.
 The members of ROSU are often called specialists.
 The unit operators are specially trained to perform the most difficult arrests, combat terrorism and violent attacks, and conduct dangerous search warrants.
 Their secondary objective is to prevent distortion of public peace in greater volume, and they are often used to control crowds during violent demonstrations.

-The first specialized ROSU units in Kosovo were formed in the capital Prishtina, and at first, they appeared as a regional unit for street crime (Regional Street Crimes Unit).
-The unit in regular SWAT form was formed in 2002.
+The first specialized ROSU units in Kosovo were formed in the capital Prishtina, and at first, they appeared as a regional units for street crime (Regional Street Crimes Unit).
+The unit in standard SWAT form was formed in 2002.
 The very first unit was stationed in Kosovo Polje, and it was used to support the entire territory of Kosovo.

 Other special units in Kosovo

 In addition to ROSU units in Kosovo, other special units have similar or close responsibilities and tasks ( a relative of users and authorizations).
 The ROSU often cooperates with the CPU, a Close Protection Unit, and the Special Intervention Unit (SIU).